Richajaishwal0/meroNotes/ResearchNotesForSmartIndiaHackathon/DeepFaceDetectionTechnology.md

 ## Testing and Validation:
 ### Continuously generate new deep fakes with the GAN and test your detection model on them.
 This helps to evaluate and improve the model's robustness.
 ## Technology Stack:
-1.TensorFlow or PyTorch: For implementing and training GANs and other neural networks.
+1.TensorFlow or PyTorch: For implementing and training GANs and other neural networks.<hr>
 2.Keras: For building the generator and discriminator models in a more accessible framework.
 3.OpenCV: For video processing and feature extraction.
 4.CUDA: To leverage GPU acceleration for faster training and processing.